harismexis/android-credit-score/README.md

 The app has one screen showing user's credit score in a Donut View.
 The app cashes the credit score, so if internet is not available it will retrieve the cached values.
+The user can swipe to refresh to get updated results.

 ### Technologies: